Ref-DGS: Reflective Dual Gaussian Splatting: Experiments

-A key challenge in the GlossyReal scenes, particularly the vase scene, is large specular reflections of nearby moving objects (e.g., the camera operator) observed on object surfaces.
-As these reflections vary across viewpoints, the effective far-field illumination changes dynamically with view.
-Existing methods often misinterpret such view-dependent specular reflections as geometric cues, leading to spurious surface deformations, such as indentations aligned with reflected silhouettes, even though the underlying illumination originates from the far field.
+A key challenge in the GlossyReal scenes, particularly the vase scene, is the presence of large specular reflections of nearby moving objects (e.g., the camera operator) observed on object surfaces.
+As these objects move across viewpoints, the effective illumination changes with view.
+Existing methods often misinterpret such view-dependent illumination as geometric cues, leading to spurious surface deformations, such as indentations aligned with reflected silhouettes.
 In contrast, our method remains robust under these conditions and reconstructs reliable surfaces.
-This robustness can be attributed to our local reflection Gaussians $\mathcal{G}_{\mathrm{local}}$ and their associated local specular features, which, beyond modeling near-field reflections, also adapt to complex, view-dependent variations in the environment illumination, preventing such effects from being incorrectly absorbed into the geometry.
+This robustness can be attributed to our local reflection Gaussians $\mathcal{G}_{\mathrm{local}}$ and their associated local specular features, which, beyond modeling near-field specular reflections, also adapt to complex, view-dependent variations in the environment illumination, preventing such effects from being incorrectly absorbed into the geometry.